Inputs

 Input types

-The Input types are defined in the type field, check below:
+Input types are defined in the type field, as shown below:

-• Navigate using arrow keys to choose your option(s), or type to search what you want.
+- Navigate using arrow keys to choose your option(s), or type to search.

 Mandatory input fields

-• label: Text that will appear on the terminal.
-It asks the user for input.
+- label: Text that will appear in the terminal asking the user for input.

 Inputs with mandatory fields examples